MarcoZufferli/marcozufferli.github.io/content/posts/not_so_brief_overview_about_kerberos.md

 > The KDC, being the DC, knows the hashes of all domain users, so also the service accounts (which are domain users) and also the hash of the service account that runs the service requested by the Client.

-> The PAC of the TGS Ticket is a copy of the PAC contained in the [received TGT Ticket](#12); this is one of the behavior that makes it possible to perform a Golden Ticket.
+> <span id=42>The PAC of the TGS Ticket is a copy of the PAC contained in the [received TGT Ticket](#12); this is one of the behavior that makes it possible to perform a Golden Ticket.

 - **Other Data**: A "Service Session Key", together with other data, encrypted with the TGS Session Key; it will be used as the encryption key for the final packet exchanges.